 Comparison of active, manual, and instrumental straight leg raise in measuring hamstring extensibility

-Two articles on PainSci cite Ylinen 2010: 1.
+Two pages on PainSci cite Ylinen 2010: 1.
 Quite a Stretch 2.
 The Complete Guide to Low Back Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.